RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/openbor-guide.md

 /ROMs/openbor/D&D - K&D - The Endless Quest LNS/OpenBOR.exe
 ```

-You can delete the OpenBOR.exe file since you don't need it, and it's recommended to rename the OpenBOR_3.0_6391.AppImage file to the name of the game, such as:
+You can delete the OpenBOR.exe file since you don't need it, and it's recommended to rename the `OpenBOR<Versionnumber>.AppImage` file to the name of the game, such as:

 `~/ROMs/openbor/D&D - K&D - The Endless Quest LNS/The Endless Quest.AppImage`